Massachusetts Law About Wages

 MGL c.149, s.150 Provides for mandatory triple damages for weekly wage law violations.

-Nonpayment of Wage Complaint Form, Mass.
+Nonpayment of Wage and Workplace Complaint Form, Mass.
 Attorney General.

 Camara v.
 Attorney General, 458 Mass.
 756 (2011).
 Wage Set-Offs.
 The employer violated the Wage Act by implementing a policy in " which a worker found by ABC to be at fault in an accident involving company trucks may agree to a deduction from earned wages in lieu of discipline." " An arrangement whereby ABC serves as the sole arbiter, making a unilateral assessment of liability as well as amount of damages with no role for an independent decision maker, much less a court, and, apparently, not even an opportunity for an employee to challenge the result within the company, does not amount to 'a clear and established debt owed to the employer by the employee.'"